 Enjoy a walk through the canals, grab some snacks, and watch as the entire city is a show to be seen and experienced.
 Amsterdam is a very walkable city, which is especially good on King’s Day because pedestrians take over the streets and even being on a bike is difficult.

 Get drinks and food the day before King’s day

 Most supermarkets will sell out of beer on King’s Day.
 If you want to be prepared, stock up on beer the day before at a supermarket.

-Be sure to carry some extra euros on you to pay for toilets as you see them.
+Be sure to carry some extra euros for you to pay for the toilets as you see them.
 They’re rare and you might spend a significant amount of time in line/looking for one.